 Data Reminds Customers Why They Like a Product

 Of course, data-driven storytelling does not have to reinvent the wheel.
-Sometimes it can be just as effective to remind a customer why they like a product to begin with.
+Sometimes, reminding customers why they like a product can be just as effective.
 Spotify does this well with its end-of-the-year review feature.

 Marketing materials have the unfortunate quality of being unrelatable to the average consumer.
-While there is a particular aesthetic pleasure to seeing pristine homes lived in by skinny people with symmetrical faces, the fact of the matter is that most people don’t quite identify with this image.
+While there is a particular aesthetic pleasure in seeing pristine homes lived in by skinny people with symmetrical faces, most people don’t quite identify with this image.

 They tried to change it.
 The Dove Natural Beauty campaign was born.
-Dove used this campaign as an opportunity to highlight women who were both beautiful and more representative of the general population.
+Dove used this campaign to highlight beautiful women and representatives of the general population.
 Stick-thin models were out; gorgeous, healthy-looking women were in.